sergeylzc/zettel/area/gtm/bullseye-framework-gabriel-weinberg-part-2-how-to-decide-what-to-work-on.md

 ---
 layout: layouts/detail
+title: >-
-title: Bullseye framework by Gabriel Weinberg Part 2 - How do you decide which traction to focus on?
+  Bullseye framework by Gabriel Weinberg Part 2 - How do you decide which traction to focus on?
 tags: area-gtm
-date: 2024-03-22
+date: 2024-03-22T00:00:00.000Z
+description: >-
+  Or more broadly what to work on?
+Define your traction goal and critical Path to guide you.
+Defining your traction goal Given all the different opportu...
 ---
 Or more broadly what to work on?
 Define your traction goal and critical Path to guide you.